lumberjackchef/express-project-base/README.md

 # Express Project Base

-A baseline Express project that builds on the Express generated project baseline.
+A baseline Express app that builds on the Express generated app.

 ---